orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 ##### On Naming, ..., Grouping

-Can implement the ignorances through those traversal layers on branches which dont go left/right but only one direction?

 ---

-Invariances at star hence a modular structure might be a necessity physically, forcing necessarily a finite accessible structure possible allowing it to grow?
+Invariances at start hence a modular structure might be a necessity physically

 split off branching initial remainin o. the temrinal the ret marching along